 “Will Somers, give that back at once or I shall…” He dropped his voice, but even so, others near us could not help but notice us and smile under their hands.

 “Or what, sir?
 Idle threats, Master Crumbled-Well.
 You and I both know our Uncle Harry would have words for you on the matter.
 But what have we here?”
 I began unlacing the flap.
 Cromwell reached, but I, more agile than the lawyer in his long gown, managed to keep it just out of his grasp.
 The courtiers within our hearing laughed.
 Oh, how Cromwell hated that, hated to be made a fool of.

 Cromwell’s secretary, Ralph Sadlier, finally took hold of the satchel I wasn’t trying very hard to keep from him and handed it to his red-faced and ruffled master.
 The man tucked it tightly under his arm again.
 He stabbed a finger into my face.
 “You had best watch yourself, Master Somers.
 Your day will end like any other man’s.”

 “Oh, but until that day, Master Crumbled-Well, I can sit at my king’s feet and give him good cheer.
 A man who cheers the king is longer-lived than one who frowns and gives him sour milk.
 If I were you, Master, I’d sweeten my milk.”

 “Rot in hell!” said his secretary, turning swiftly with his master Cromwell, as they both continued through the laughing crowd.

 “You will lead the way, won’t you good master?”
 I called after them.

 My courtiers laughed and applauded.
 I bowed to them, bells jangling from my sleeves.

 My old master back in Shropshire had made note of my judicious eye and wit.
-He himself presented me to the king only three years ago.
-And even after all this time, comparing my possible history should I have stayed in Shropshire to that of my life now at court… I cannot to this day decide what was the better part.
+He himself presented me to the king.
+And even after all this time, comparing my possible history should I have stayed in Shropshire to that of my life now at court… I cannot to this day decide which was the better part.